jacoscaz/treesandrobots.github.io/_posts/2023-02-08-principles-guidelines-software-development.md

-**Software, therefore, can only be as good as the degree to which it fits these dynamics**, with the intimate understanding of their profound humanity and of the fact that software is ultimately built, or should be built, for humans.
+**Software, therefore, can only be as good as the degree to which it fits these dynamics**, with the intimate understanding of their profound humanity and of the fact that software is ultimately built for humans.

 Note that _good_ software doesn't necessarily coincide with _useful_ software.
 These concepts are orthogonal to each other, the former being intrinsic to